 On February 1, 2010, we entered into an Asset Purchase Agreement with Calnetix Power Solutions, Inc. ("CPS").
-The Company acquired, subject to an existing license retained by CPS, all of the rights and assets related to the manufacture and sale of the CPS 100 kW ("TA100") microturbine generator, including intellectual property, design, tooling, drawings, patents, know-how, distribution agreements and supply agreements.
-Pursuant to the transaction, on February 1, 2010, the Company issued to CPS 1,550,387 shares of common stock of the Company and agreed to pay additional consideration of \$3.1 million on July 30, 2010.
-On July 30, 2010, the Company issued to CPS 3,131,313 shares of common stock of the Company in lieu of cash consideration.
+We acquired, subject to an existing license retained by CPS, all of the rights and assets related to the manufacture and sale of the CPS 100 kW ("TA100") microturbine generator, including intellectual property, design, tooling, drawings, patents, know-how, distribution agreements and supply agreements.
+Pursuant to the transaction, on February 1, 2010, we issued to CPS 1,550,387 shares of common stock of the Company and agreed to pay additional consideration of \$3.1 million on July 30, 2010.
+On July 30, 2010, we issued to CPS 3,131,313 shares of common stock of the Company in lieu of cash consideration.
 CPS will continue to manufacture the TA100 microturbines for Capstone through March 31, 2011.
 We have agreed to purchase for cash any remaining TA100 microturbine inventory remaining after March 31, 2011 that has not been consumed as part of the TA100 manufacturing process and is not considered excess or obsolete, and we will obtain title to certain TA100 manufacturing equipment.
 On the closing date of February 1, 2010, the Company and CPS also entered into an agreement pursuant to which we agreed to purchase 125 kW waste heat recovery generator systems from CPS.
 In exchange for certain minimum purchase requirements during a three-year period, we have exclusive rights to sell the zero-emission waste heat recovery generator for all microturbine applications and for applications 500 kW or lower where the source of heat is the exhaust of a reciprocating engine used in a landfill application.
 We must meet specified annual sales targets in order to maintain the exclusive rights to sell the waste heat recovery generators.
+In October 2010, General Electric Company purchased certain assets of CPS, including the 125 kW waste heat recovery generator systems product and assumed the OEM Agreement.